 More cranberry recipes to try: Instant Pot Low-Carb Cranberry Sauce and Maple Roasted Cranberry Oatmeal.

 The flavours from the cranberry and orange juice are so bright and fresh, it’s the perfect accompaniment to any holiday meal you’re planning from Garlic Butter Turkey Breast Recipe to Garlic Herb Butter Roast Chicken.
-It goes really well with other sides as well such as Potatoes au Gratin or my Healthier Green Bean Casserole Recipe.
+This fresh cranberry sauce goes really well with other sides as well such as Potatoes au Gratin or my Healthier Green Bean Casserole Recipe.

-Even better, if you have leftovers, you can spread it on some bread with some sliced turkey or slice and it makes for an amazing Thanksgiving leftover sandwich!
-Trust me, it takes 15 minutes to cook on the stove and it’s worth the “effort.”
+Even better, if you have leftovers of this fresh cranberry orange sauce recipe, you can spread it on some bread with some sliced turkey or slice and it makes for an amazing Thanksgiving leftover sandwich!
+Trust me, this cranberry orange sauce recipe takes 15 minutes to cook on the stove and it’s worth the “effort.”

 - Fresh cranberries — Rinsed the cranberries with cold water before using.